 The City of Rialto Housing Authority was formed under State of California Housing Authority Law to actively improve existing neighborhoods and develop affordable housing opportunities using local, state and federal resources.
-The Housing Authority County of San Bernardino (HACSB) administers the Rialto Housing Authority (UHA) conventional public housing and Section 8 voucher program in the City of Rialto since July 2017.
-In addition, the City is within the service area of the Housing Authority of the County of San Bernardino (HACSB) for additional Section 8 and Public Housing.
+The Housing Authority County of San Bernardino (HACSB) acts as the local housing authority and provides conventional public housing and runs a Section 8 voucher program that can be access by Rialto residents.